Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 ___
 1. Insert (full) File Path of Audiofile

    Mp3- and WAV-files are possible, although wav-files may not work depending on path length.
-If the full path to the .wav-file is greater than 127 characters, the bot's cannot use that file.
+If the full path to the .wav-file is greater than 127 characters, the script cannot use that file.
 However, that is checked for the path, so the user is notified if that is the case.
 In that case, either move the audiofile and possibly script to a different location to ensure a shorter pathlength or choose a different file.

 2. Set default reminder time in minutes